Edit Template

 Submit Your Pages

-Send me up to 1,500 words (around 5–6 double-spaced pages).
+Send me up to 1,500 words (around 5–6 double-spaced pages) in a Microsoft Word document or Google Docs for line editing/copyediting.
 This can be from your opening chapter, closing scene, or any section of your manuscript.

 I’ll Edit Your Sample